LezWatch/LezWatch/_writing/blog-posts.md

 - **Header Image:** Must be at least 825px wide, the height can be variable -- bigger is better, the site will automatically resize the image for you, however try to keep it no more than 3 megs
 - **Excerpt:** Write up a 1 to 2 sentence excerpt that will be used on the home page and all other lists of posts.
 - **SEO:** Choose a key phrase and use the Yoast SEO box at the bottom to tweak the search result listing, Twitter preview and Facebook preview
-- **Publicize:** Edit the tweet that will go out when the post goes live under "Publicize:" under the "Publish" box -- remember to use Hashtags
+- **Publicize:** Edit the tweet that will go out when the post goes live under "Publicize" (see above) -- remember to use Hashtags